NikolayNIK/material_table_view/README.md

 ## Features

-- Reactivity: all rows and cells are widgets, which makes it easier to handle state changes as well as to infinitely customize the content.
+- Customizability and reactivity: all headers, footers, rows and cells are widgets, which makes it easier to handle state changes as well as to infinitely customize the content.
 - Both horizontal and vertical scrolling allowing to display large amount of data to the user.